FrostDigital/flink-framework/website/docs/intro.md

 - TypeScript (yes, you must use [TypeScript](./typescript))
 - JSON schemas

-If you compare Flink to vanilla Express app, the main difference is that Flink is much more opinionated.
+Compared to a vanilla Express app the main difference is that Flink is much more opinionated in terms of conventions and tech stack.

 In fact, Flink will even dictate where in folder structure you must put your source files.
 It will also analyse source files during build/compile time to derive metadata which otherwise is not possible.

 All with the goal to make the developer experience as smooth as possible.